whoschek/bzfs/README.md

 **--force**

-*  Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is included, then delete all destination snapshots before starting replication, and proceed without aborting.
+*  Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is selected, then delete all destination snapshots before starting replication, and proceed without aborting.
 Without the --force* flags, the destination dataset is treated as append-only, hence no destination